 - It is prohibited to practice sportfishing 250 meters or less from swimmers.

 - It is prohibited to use artificial lighting to attract large quantities of fish.

-- It is prohibited to discharge firearms in Mexican waters.
+- It is prohibited to possess firearms in Mexican waters.

-- Fish caught under a sportfishing license may not be filletted aboard the vessel from which it was caught
+- Fish caught under a sportfishing license may not be filleted aboard the vessel from which it was caught